edubf22/nba-games/README.md

     * `ORB%`: offensive rebound rate
     * `DRB%`: defensive rebound rate

 Different classification algorithms were used with the above datasets.
+Below is a list of the algorithms employed:

+* Logistic Regression
+* Random Forest Classifier
+* Support Vector Machines
+* Gaussian Naïve Bayes
+* XGBoost Classifier

+In all cases, model performance was evaluated by looking at the accuracy.
+A 10-fold cross-validation was performed to evaluate the accuracy score.
+To optimize each model, hyperparameter tuning was done by using `GridSearchCV` and `RandomizedSearchCV`.

+## Results and Discussion